Moses Yale Beach: Biography

-Moses was born in Wallingford, Connecticut, to Moses Sperry Beach and Lucretia Yale, and was a cousin of Canadian fur trader James Murray Yale and Gov. Elihu Yale of Yale University.
-His grandfather, Captain Elihu Yale (1747), was a bayonet manufacturer during the American Revolutionary War, and one of the largest landholders of Wallingford.
+Moses was born in Wallingford, Connecticut, to Moses Sperry Beach and Lucretia Yale, and was a cousin of Canadian fur trader James Murray Yale and Gov. Elihu Yale of Yale University, members of the Yale family.
+Merchant William Yale and Gen. Edwin R. Yale were second cousins, while Linus Yale Sr. and Linus Yale Jr., of the Yale Lock Company, were fourth cousins.
+His grandfather, Capt.
+Elihu Yale, son of Capt.
+Theophilus Yale, was one of the first bayonet manufacturer in Connecticut during the American Revolutionary War, and one of the largest landholders of Wallingford.

 His father was a plain farmer, and gave him an ordinary education.
 As a boy, he was a fifer in the War of 1812 at Fort Nathan Hale.
 He showed a mechanical aptitude from an early age, and at 14 was apprenticed to a cabinetmaker.
-Before his term was up, he purchased his freedom and established a cabinet-making business in Northampton, Massachusetts.
+Before his term was up, he purchased his freedom and established a cabinet-making business in Northampton, Massachusetts, competing with John Holbrook, father of Gov. Holbrook.
 The business failed, and he moved to Springfield.
 There he endeavoured to manufacture a gunpowder engine for propelling balloons; but this enterprise was also a failure.

 He was among the first to invest in paddle steamships to open steam navigation on the Connecticut river between Hartford and Springfield, and would have succeeded if financial difficulties had not obliged him to cease operations before his steamer was completed.
+This venture was in association with Thomas Blanchard, the inventor of America's first assembly line in 1819, and inventor of the first American automobile in 1826.
 He then invented a rag-cutting machine for paper mills.

 The invention was widely used, but Moses derived no pecuniary benefit due to his tardiness in applying for a patent.
 He then settled in Ulster County, New York, where he invested in an extensive paper mill.
 At first he was successful, and after six years was wealthy; but after seven years, an imprudent investment dispersed his fortune, and was compelled to abandon his enterprise.
 In 1829, he became one of the trustees of Saugerties, N.Y., organizing their fire department, and purchased the first fire engine of the city.
 In the meantime though, he had married the sister of Benjamin Day, founder and proprietor of the New York Sun.

 In 1835, he acquired an interest in the paper from George W. Wisner, an early founder who had been in charge of reporting police news and writing police reports, being the first to do so in the industry.
 His brother was Gov. Moses Wisner, a member of the family of Patriot Henry Wisner, a gunpowder manufacturer for George Washington during the Revolutionary War.
 After selling his shares, he would go back to Michigan and found his own journal.
 The Sun was then small, both in the size of its sheet and circulation, and with a $40,000 payment, Moses soon became sole proprietor, acquiring the shares of Benjamin Day and Mr. Wisner.